umd-lib/reciprocal-borrowing-vagrant/README.md

 Ruby is installed system-wide via yum.
 The RVM (Ruby Version Manager - https://rvm.io/) is installed on the "vagrant" account, as a "single-user" install (see [https://rvm.io/rvm/install](https://rvm.io/rvm/install)).
 RVM is then used to install the Ruby version used by the Rails application.

-### SSL Certificates

-Pre-configured self-signed SSL certificates for the Apache web server are provided in the vm-setup/ssl-certs/ directory.
-These are solely provided to simplify the SP Vagrant setup, and should *never* be used for production systems.

 ### Shibboleth Certificates

 Pre-configured self-signed certificates for the Shibboleth SP client are provided in the vm-setup/shibboleth_config/ directory (sp-cert.pem, sp-key.pem).
 The public key from sp-cert.pem is used in the /apps/shibboleth-idp/metadata/some-metadata.xml file for the IdP.